-I also disagree with Cox with regard to his statements that the hierarchical ordering of the Christian church was a poor choice.
-Whatever may have been its grim outcomes centuries later, a hierarchical church was the needed for evangelizing and transforming the then-existing hierarchical society.
+I also disagree with Cox with regard to his view that the hierarchical ordering of the Christian church was a poor choice.
+Whatever may have been its grim outcomes centuries later, a hierarchical church was needed for evangelizing and transforming the then-existing hierarchical society.
 Full democratization is a relatively recent trend.
 Democratic influence has always been a dynamic in human society: the populous is never without some influence.
 And this democratic dynamic bubbled up into relative prominence in the classical period of Athens Greece.
 But democracy as a solid challenge to world-wide monarchy did not come into being until the 18th century political revolutions.
-Indeed, monarchy and oligarchy are still powerful in the world.
-Nevertheless, billions of people today have embraced the vision of democracy and a longing for democracy in the place where they live.
+Indeed, monarchy and oligarchy are still powerful in the 21st Century.
+Nevertheless, billions of people today have embraced the vision of democracy and have a longing for democracy in the place where they live.
+This cultural development is quite recent.
+Let us not condemn our 12th century Christians for their lack of democracy.

 The history of hierarchical civilization began about 4500 BCE and has continued to be the dominant form of social organization until the present day.
 Democracy has moderated hierarchy somewhat, but the current U.S society is far from being fully democratic.
-The 2015 U.S. is ruled, in very large measure, by a wealthy oligarchy through a top-down fabric of decisions that are made before any democratic voting takes place.
+The 2016 U.S. is ruled, in very large measure, by a wealthy oligarchy through a top-down fabric of decisions that are made before any democratic voting takes place.
 Nevertheless, it is now an appropriate vision for both world society and Christian community to become fully democratic.
-But because this vision is relatively recent, it is misleading to fault the Christian Bishops of 313 CE and after for creating a hierarchical church.
+But because this vision is relatively recent, it is misleading to fault the 4th and 5th century Christian Bishops for creating a hierarchical church.
 Instead, we can credit these Bishops and other Christian leaders with making effective choices toward fulfilling their calling to evangelize and transform their world.
-This does not mean that Christians today should be making similar choices.
+This does not mean that Christians today should be making choices that support hierarchical order.
 Period three Christians are awakening to the truth that different choices are appropriate for different times.